ssilverman/QNEthernet/README.md

 * `send(frame, len)`: Sends a raw Ethernet frame without the overhead of `beginFrame()`/`write()`/`endFrame()`.
 This is similar to `EthernetUDP::send(data, len)`.
+* `setReceiveQueueSize(size)`: Sets the receive queue size.
+The minimum possible value is 1 and the default is 1.
+If a value of zero is used, it will default to 1.
+If the new size is smaller than the number of items in the queue then all the oldest frames will get dropped.
 * `static constexpr int maxFrameLen()`: Returns the maximum frame length including the FCS.
 Subtract 4 to get the maximum length that can be sent or received using this API.